-We would like to acknowledge and thank our client, Dr. Brian R. Smith from Maryland's Department of Natural Resources, for his mentorship and for his proposal of the project; our faculty mentor, Dr. Nagaraj K. Neerchal, for his guidance, assistance, and feedback; and our graduate assistant, Sai K. Popuri, for his helpful input and advice.
-Many thanks to Dr. Matthias K. Gobbert and Dr. Nagaraj K. Neerchal for their continued support, and for organizing this REU program that allowed us such a rewarding research experience.
+We would like to acknowledge and thank our client, Dr. Brian R. Smith from Maryland's Department of Natural Resources, for posing the project and his mentorship; our faculty mentor, Dr. Nagaraj K. Neerchal, for his guidance, assistance, and feedback; and our graduate assistant, Sai K. Popuri, for his helpful input and advice.
+Many thanks to Dr. Matthias K. Gobbert and Dr. Nagaraj K. Neerchal for their continued support, and for organizing this REU Site that allowed us such a rewarding research experience.
+For more information reguarding the full scope of the project, please see our technical report [4].